 Early notice of your intention to submit a proposal would be very helpful and, where necessary, will allow us to confirm the feasibility of your planned timescales before you spend time working on a proposal.

 The University has launched a new Course Approval Online System.
 This is now live and available to use.
 The current Course Approval Paper Based Form was retired at the end of the 2018/19 academic year and all proposals must now be submitted through the online system.
-To ensure you get the smoothest transition from the paper forms and processes we are providing training, documentation and a single point of contact for all queries relating to the new online system.

 Course Proposal Submission Deadlines